 Our team is made up of speech and language therapists, psychologists, community paediatricians (West Berkshire), specialist mental health practitioners, specialist nurses, assistant psychologists and administrators.

-Once we receive a referral for an autism assessment, we’ll ask you to complete a questionnaire about your child as an initial screening process.
-This must be returned within three weeks.
+Once we receive a referral for an autism assessment, we’ll ask you and your child's pre-school/school to complete questionnaires about your child as an initial screening process to determine whether an autism assessment is the best way to meet your child's needs.
+These forms must be returned within three weeks.

-If your returned questionnaire doesn’t suggest autism, our health hub team will get in touch with you to discuss signposting to other services.
+If your returned questionnaires don’t suggest autism, our health hub team will get in touch with you to discuss signposting to other services.

-If, based on the questionnaire, a referral is accepted, we’ll send you information about support available prior to assessment, as well as letters to take to your child’s school to provide information about helpful strategies, current waiting times and information on workshops you may like to attend.
+If, based on the questionnaires, a referral is accepted, we’ll send you information about support available while you wait for the assessment, current waiting times and information on workshops you may like to attend.
+We will also provide a letter to take to your child’s school or pre-school regarding the support they may need in that setting.

-We provide a support helpline three afternoons a week (Mondays, Wednesdays and Fridays) for parents and carers whose child is on the waiting list for assessment.
+We provide a support helpline two to three times a week for parents and carers whose child is on the waiting list for assessment.

-We also offer support and help 24 hours a day through our online support network.
+We also offer support and help 24 hours a day through our online support network SHaRON Jupiter.

 We’ll assess your child as soon as possible.
-But, although waiting times are reducing, there may still be a wait of up to 18 months for assessment.
+But, although waiting times are reducing, there may still be a wait and we will inform you of this in your referral pack.

-Please click on the following link to watch a video on 'what to expect in an assessment.'
+For more information watch our video on 'what to expect in an assessment.'

-Our team only makes assessments.
-Once an assessment is complete, you’ll be given information about support available at home and at school.
+A number of children that come in for an autism assessment will not receive a diagnosis of autism.
+If this is the case we will discuss your child's strengths and difficulties and make recommendations about further sources of support your child should receive.
 This includes information on autism-specific parenting workshops and groups in the area, and access to specialist advisory teachers where possible.
 You’ll also be invited to join an online support network for parents and carers.

-Ideally, referrals should come from professionals that know the child well, such as their teacher, special educational needs co-ordinator (SENCO) or health visitor.
+We accept referrals from professionals who know the child or young person, including health visitors, nursery nurses, teachers, GPs, special educational needs coordinators (SENCO) and educational psychologists.
+Ideally, referrals should come from professionals that know the child best, such as their teacher, special educational needs co-ordinator (SENCO) or health visitor.

 Please read our referral criteria carefully before you complete our online referral form.